-- Require an environmental impact assessment conducted by a qualified professional 104. - Plan, design and implement land development activities (including trails and recreation access) to minimise impacts to disturbed grassland ecosystems by addressing the following recommendations: - protect native grasses, microbiotic crusts, and other native vegetation, - protect large, old trees; - protect soils and other terrain features such as bedrock; - do not create trails unless invasive weeds have been controlled; and - restore native vegetation where it has been disturbed.
+- Require an environmental impact assessment conducted by a qualified professional 121. - Plan, design and implement land development activities (including trails and recreation access) to minimise impacts to disturbed grassland ecosystems by addressing the following recommendations: - protect native grasses, microbiotic crusts, and other native vegetation, - protect large, old trees; - protect soils and other terrain features such as bedrock; - do not create trails unless invasive plants have been controlled; and - restore native vegetation where it has been disturbed.
 Seed or plant native species from nurseries, or plant native species that have been rescued from other development sites.
-Ensure that any native plant material used is weed-free or contaminated with the same weeds present on site. - Protect endangered, threatened, or vulnerable species, and habitat features that were identified during the planning and inventory stages by addressing the following recommendations: - avoid disturbance to sites where rare plants are growing and where rare natural plant communities occur; - maintain habitat structures such as large old trees and snags; and - where it is absolutely necessary to cut danger trees, cut them to a level where they are safe and retain the trunk rather than removing the whole tree. - Prevent disturbance of nesting and breeding areas.
+Ensure that any native plant material used is weed-free or contaminated with the same invasive plants present on site. - Protect endangered, threatened, or vulnerable species, and habitat features that were identified during the planning and inventory stages by addressing the following recommendations: - avoid disturbance to sites where rare plants are growing and where rare natural plant communities occur; - maintain habitat structures such as large old trees and snags; and - where it is absolutely necessary to cut danger trees, cut them to a level where they are safe and retain the trunk rather than removing the whole tree. - Prevent disturbance of nesting and breeding areas.
 Avoid development activities from May through August. - Protect nesting and denning sites that were identified in the environmental impact assessment.
-Such features include dens, raptor nest or perch trees, owl roosts, woodpecker cavities, and bat roosts.
+Such features include dens, raptor nest or perch trees, owl or woodpecker cavities, and bat roosts.

-104 See: Incorporating SEI Information into Environmental Impact Assessments, page 25.
+Incorporating SEI Information into Environmental Impact Assessments, page 34.

-Future Directions
+17 Future Directions

-The Bella Vista - Goose Lake Range SEI provides an essential planning tool for the study area, and an important source of information for other similar ecosystems that occur elsewhere in the North Okanagan.
+The Vernon Commonage SEI provides an essential planning tool for the study area, and an important source of information for similar ecosystems that occur elsewhere in the North Okanagan.

-For the study area, this information should be used to develop a landscape level 'local ecosystems plan' and conservation strategy, which could tie into a broader 'ecosystem plan' for the North Okanagan and the Protected Areas Strategy on crown lands.
+For the study area, this information should be used to develop a landscape level 'local ecosystems plan' and conservation strategy, which could tie into a broader 'ecosystem plan' for the North Okanagan including the protected areas on crown lands.
+Conservation priorities identified in the conservation analysis can provide the basis of a property acquisition strategy.